marcysko/EmployeeTracker/README.md

   [![license](https://img.shields.io/badge/license-ISC-yellow)](https://shields.io)

 ## Description
 Built a command-line application to manage a company's employee database.
+The client is a business owner and she wants to be able to view and manage the departments, roles, and employees in her company to organize and plan her business operations.
 ## Website

 ## Table of Contents